photobooth-app/photobooth-docs/docs/reference/customizetheme.md

     left: 0;
     right: 0;
     bottom: 0;
-    background-image: url('/userdata/frames/filename.png'); /* point to your filename */
+    background-image: url("/userdata/frames/filename.png"); /* point to your filename */
     background-size: cover; /* cover all area instead just contain */
     background-position: center;
     background-repeat: no-repeat;
     pointer-events: none; /* frame is no target, allow interaction with other elements */
     z-index: 1; /* ensure frame is above stream */
-    opacity: 1.0; /* optional transparency for frame */
+    opacity: 1; /* optional transparency for frame */
+    transform: scaleX(
+        -1
-    transform: scaleX(-1); /* flip horizontal if mirror effect is enabled this is needed */ }
+    ); /* flip horizontal if mirror effect is enabled this is needed */ }
 ```